6 Things I Wish Someone Would’ve Told Me When I Was Younger

 You might remember feeling it later but you won’t be able to feel it the same way again once the moment’s gone.

-I would have stayed true to myself and not have let others dictate what’s normal for me.
+I would have stayed true to myself and not let others dictate what’s normal for me.
 Truth is, the people who shame you for your emotions are the people who struggle with them the most.

-6. It’s okay
+6. It’s okay.

 It’s okay.
 It will be okay.
 Keep going.